twbs/blog/src/_posts/2020-11-11-bootstrap-5-alpha-3.md

 Have some form feature requests or improvements we should consider?
 Please open an issue!

+## Quality of life

+Lastly, across the board we've made some minor updates to browser support, Reboot styling, components, and more

+- Moved our preferred CDN from BootstrapCDN to jsDelivr
+- Dropped support for Legacy Edge (woohoo!)
+- Updated to Node.js 14 and PostCSS 8.x
+- Removed obsolete prefixes in our CSS
+- Added `cursor: pointer` and heights to color inputs
+- Removed `background-clip` on `.btn-close` so the `background-image` is no longer clipped
+- Improved `sans-serif` font selection in Ubuntu
+- Spinners now slow down when reduced motion is enabled rather than stopping outright
+- Fix inconsistent whitespace in breadcrumbs

+See all the changes in the [v5 Alpha 3 project board](https://github.com/twbs/bootstrap/projects/22) and be sure to [read the Migration guide](https://v5.getbootstrap.com/docs/5.0/migration/) for details on what's changed since Alpha 2.

 ## Coming in Beta 1

 Beta 1 will be a more narrowly focused release and we're hoping to ship these final breaking changes as part of it.